 Cover image

 This is the big image at the top of your profile page.
+It’s a good idea to change your cover image as you see fit – once every few weeks – to show different sides of your business.
+For example, you may switch between a photo of the office, a photo of the team, some of the Hillross corporate imagery, or a custom designed image that fits your digital personality.

 The size for the cover image is 851 x 315 pixels.
 If you upload an image that’s smaller than these dimensions, it will get stretched to this larger size.
 The image you upload must be at least 399 pixels wide.